 The infrastructural alterations made to the state's monitoring system and improved Risk Analysis tool have allowed for a more targeted selection process for PEAs.
 Each PEA's risk analysis will be reviewed annually to provide recognition of improvements as well as further growth opportunities.
-During year four of the six-year monitoring cycle, each PEA's risk analysis results will be used to differentiate monitoring activities and identify PEAs that have met the criteria for participation in the SSIP.
+During Year 3 of the 6-year monitoring cycle, each PEA's risk analysis results will be used to identify PEAs that have met the criteria for SSIP participation and differentiated monitoring activities in monitoring years 4-6.
 Criteria for SSIP participation are as follows:

-- PEA serves grade 3 - PEA n-size for grade 3 is 10 or more special education students - PEA reading proficiency rate for grade 3 falls below the state target for students with disabilities
+- PEA serves grade 3 - PEA n-size for grade 3 is 10 or more students in special education - PEA ELA proficiency for the state assessment in grade 3 falls below the state target for students with disabilities